mosip/documentation/docs/anonymous-profiling-support.md

 }
 ```

+Below is the image for Anonymous profile table created in IDA schema

 ![](_images/ap-ida.png)

 ## How to generate dashboards from Anonymous profile data?

  Refer [reporting framework](https://github.com/mosip/reporting/blob/release-1.2.0/README.md) to know more.

- Example of a sample dashboard created using ID Issuance Anonymous profile data
+ Example of a sample dashboard created using **ID Issuance Anonymous** profile data

   ![](_images/reports-id-issuance-1.png)
   ![](_images/reports-id-issuance-2.png)